XxAcielxX/arch-plasma-install/README.md

 ```

 It is ABSOLUTELY recommended to make a home partitition, for both security and convenience if you do decide to distro-hop\
-From now on, your disk will be referred to as sdx, with x being the letter representing your drive.
+**IMPORTANT**: From now on, your disk will be referred to as sdx, with x being the letter representing your drive.

 ### Format Partitions
 ```